How to switch from Avalara

 Running these tests ahead of time helps you catch small configuration issues before they become bigger problems.

-The trick is to conduct your testing without interfering with your live storefront.
+Testing shouldn’t interfere with your live storefront.
+If possible, use a sandbox or staging environment to avoid impacting real transactions.
 Especially if your website or marketplace storefront enjoys regular shoppers, switching engines in a live environment can lead to missed sales, misplaced transaction data, and a host of other issues.
 That’s why we always recommend sandbox-based solutions when they are available.

 Once testing is complete and you’re confident in the results, you’re ready to make the switch.
 Our team will help you coordinate the go-live process, verify that tax is being calculated correctly in real time, and confirm that your setup is fully aligned before we begin filing returns on your behalf.